 Sarah Ruhl is a playwright and writer of other things.
-Her fifteen plays include In the Next Room (or the Vibrator Play), The Clean House, and Eurydice.
-She has been a two-time Pulitzer Prize finalist, a Tony Award nominee, and the recipient of the MacArthur “genius” Fellowship.
-Her plays have been produced on- and off-Broadway, around the country, internationally, and have been translated into many languages.
-Her book 100 Essays I Don’t Have Time to Write was a New York Times Notable Book.
-Her other books include Letters from Max, with Max Ritvo, and 44 Poems for You.
-She has received the Steinberg Playwright Award, the Samuel French Award, Feminist Press Under 40 Award, the National Theater Conference Person of the Year Award, the Susan Smith Blackburn Prize, a Whiting Award, a Lily Award, and a PEN/Laura Pels International Foundation for Theater Award for mid-career playwrights.
-She teaches at the Yale School of Drama, and she lives in Brooklyn with her husband, Tony Charuvastra, who is a child psychiatrist, and her three children.
-You can read more about her work at SarahRuhlPlaywright.com.
+Her 15 plays include "In the Next Room (or the Vibrator Play)," "The Clean House" and "Eurydice."
+She has been a two-time Pulitzer Prize finalist, a Tony Award nominee and the recipient of the MacArthur Genius Fellowship.
+Her plays have been produced on- and off-Broadway, around the country, internationally and have been translated into many languages.
+Her book "100 Essays I Don’t Have Time to Write" was a New York Times Notable Book.
+Her other books include "Letters from Max," with Max Ritvo, and "44 Poems for You."
+She has received the Steinberg Playwright Award, the Samuel French Award, Feminist Press Under 40 Award, the National Theater Conference Person of the Year Award, the Susan Smith Blackburn Prize, a Whiting Award, a Lily Award and a PEN/Laura Pels International Foundation for Theater Award for mid-career playwrights.
+She teaches at the Yale School of Drama, and she lives in Brooklyn with her husband and her three children.